 While it’s only a small step, we hope that by bringing Carol’s to you, we can help this unhealthy tide begin to turn.

-We believe that food should be grown locally, by those that care for the land and love to farm.
-That they should be paid what their food is worth—not a price set by the cost of a poor imitation, made in some faraway factory.
+We believe that food should be grown locally by those that care for the land and love to farm.
+That these farmers should be paid what their food is worth—not a price set by the cost of a poor imitation, made in some faraway factory.

-Our goal is to offer products that allow a family that wants to farm to be able to start one, with an investment that is actually feasible.
+Our goal is to offer products that allow an interested family the opportunity to start a farm, with an investment that is feasible.
 Our farmers can raise our eggs—and perhaps a few other crops or animals—on a small, diversified farm that honors, rather than defiles, its landscape.

 Carol Laflamme grew up gathering eggs and caring for chickens on her family’s farm in Monroe, New Hampshire, in the heart of the White Mountains.
-Today that farm—now over 140 years old—is home base for Pete and Gerry’s, a leading producer of certified humane cage-free and organic eggs.
+Today that farm—now over 140 years old—is home base for Pete and Gerry’s Organic Eggs, a leading producer of certified humane free-range and organic eggs.
 Carol’s son Jesse now runs the farm with help from his father, Gerry, and they’re proud to help guide it through its fourth generation.

 Carol, a devoted gardener and animal lover (especially chickens), has long been passionate about sustainable farming and breeding methods—and just as passionate about providing opportunities for other farmers to get started.
 Now, her Pasture-Raised Organic and Heirloom Eggs can help make those visions a reality.